Table of Contents

 Boston University is widely known as a private, non-profit, research university.
 The faculty at BU provides their expert opinion, comments, and analysis on a wide range of subjects.
 And the students often praise their professors for being accessible.

 Seven faculty members of BU have won the NAS awards for their research.
 Research is majorly carried out in fields such as Microbiology, Biotechnology, Physics, Medicine, etc and it continues to flourish due to generous grants and donations.

-BU offers a wide range of programs in categories like Arts, Literature, Business, Medicine, Sociology, and so many more.
-The university also has some unwritten admission requirements along with the official transcripts, letters of recommendation, statement of purpose.
+BU offers a wide range of programs in Arts, Literature, Business, Medicine, Sociology, and so many more.
+The university also has some unwritten admission requirements along with the official transcripts, letters of recommendation, and statement of purpose.

 - SAT/ACT- While BU doesn’t specify a certain cutoff for application, it certainly requires one.
 An SAT score below 1290 or an ACT score below 27 will drastically reduce your chances of getting in.

 - GRE– They need an average of 60% for Verbal and 80% for Quantitative.

 - TOEFL/IELTS– For TOEFL, a score of 85-100 is required, while IELTS needs 7.0/10

 As long as you fulfill these minimum requirements, you have a chance of getting into Boston University.
 After that, it all comes down to how you build and present your profile.